PMS symptoms: How to find relief

 PMS affects everyone differently and sometimes it can be hard to figure out how to get the right relief for you.

-Every woman experiences PMS a bit differently.
-Although on average, premenstrual syndrome (PMS) usually makes an appearance 7 to 10 days before the first day of a woman’s period.
+We all experience PMS a little differently.
+Although on average, premenstrual syndrome (PMS) usually makes an appearance 7 to 10 days before the first day of your period.
 To find relief from your symptoms, here is what to expect and what you can do about it.

 What to expect